 We analyzed the top brands and best-selling products in the Best Dog Foods Without Red Dye category to bring you a carefully curated list of recommendations.

-- Prebiotics and probiotics support healthy digestion and immune function
+- Prebiotics and Probiotics: Enhance digestive and immune health.

 - Made in the USA